Morikko/sync-tab-groups/README.md

 STG is not able to hide tabs, instead tabs are closed.
 However, if this doesn't stop you, STG accepts importing groups from tab Groups extension.

-# Languages
+# Contributing
- - English
- - French
- - German (thanks @bitkleberAST)
- - Russian (thanks Александр)

 I would gladly accept other translations.
 Add it in `_locales/`, while following the en (English) file.
 Change message and description parts only.

 # Bugs
 If you find a bug, please [open an issue](https://github.com/Morikko/sync-tab-groups/issues).

+# Release
+- Change Utils.DEGUG_MODE to false

 # Thanks
+ - To [denschub/firefox-tabgroups](https://github.com/denschub/firefox-tabgroups) for his UI code I reused as a base.
+ - @bitkleberAST for the German translation
+ - Александр for the Russian translation

 Thank you all of you for helping me improving and fixing the extension :)

-I thank [denschub/firefox-tabgroups](https://github.com/denschub/firefox-tabgroups) for his UI code I reused as a base.